19hours/sg-statutes/Acts/Societies Act.md

 (2) When any books, accounts, lists of members or seals of or relating to any society are found in the possession of any person, it shall be further presumed, until the contrary is proved, that that person assists in the management of the society.

-### Society using a triad ritual to be deemed an unlawful society
+### Society using triad ritual to be deemed unlawful society

 23\.—(1) Every society, whether it is registered or not, which uses a triad ritual shall be deemed to be an unlawful society.

 (2) Any person found in possession of or having the custody or control of any books, accounts, writings, seals, banners or insignia of or relating to any triad society or branch of a triad society, whether the society or branch is established in Singapore or not, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 3 years or to both.

-[15/2004 wef 01/09/2004]
+[15/2004]

-(3) Every offence under subsection (2) shall be deemed to be a non-bailable offence and a seizable case within the meaning of the Criminal Procedure Code (Cap.
+(3) Every offence under subsection (2) shall be deemed to be a non‑bailable offence and an arrestable case within the meaning of the Criminal Procedure Code (Cap.
 68).

 ### Minister may order dissolution of any society